-We evaluated internal controls and tested compliance with the federal program requirements, as applicable, for the Council's major federal program, which is listed in the Federal Summary section of the separate financial statement and single audit report.
-The report is available on our website, http://portal.sao.wa.gov/ReportSearch.
+We evaluated internal controls and tested compliance with the federal program requirements, as applicable, for the Council's major federal program, which is listed in the Schedule of Findings and Questioned Costs section of the separate financial statement and single audit report.
+That report is available on our website, http://portal.sao.wa.gov/ReportSearch.